tfalkowski/googlePlacesApp/README.md

-# Application - Rest API and GUI
+# Google Places Application - Rest API and GUI
 Application is based on Slim Framework 3 Skeleton Application which is very easy and quick to use.

 ## Installation
-If you have installed Composer globally then in project directory run
+If you have installed Composer globally then in project directory run:

     composer install

 ## Usage
-For PHP built-in server, in project directory run
+For PHP built-in server, in project directory run:

     php -S localhost:8000 -t public public/index.php

 ### GUI
-To run GUI go to
+To run GUI go to:

     http://localhost:8000

 ### Rest API v1
 Rest API v1 is protected by HTTP Basic Authentication, which requires login and password.

-Default user
+Use default user:

     login: user
     password: password

 API responses are available in JSON format.
 They are also cacheable using HTTP cache.

-To run Rest API go to
+To run Rest API go to:

     http://localhost:8000/api/v1/